 Monica Abeita is MFA’s director of policy and planning where she oversees federal and state housing policy, strategic planning, resource development and data collection.
 She is a native New Mexican who has worked for the past 17 years in housing, community and economic development.
 Before coming to MFA, Ms. Abeita was the long-range planner and interim planning director for the Town of Taos, economic development planner for the Pueblo of Sandia, and the Indian tourism program manager for the New Mexico Tourism Department.
-She also operated her own consulting firm where she developed and implemented economic development plans and projects in northern New Mexico and wrote affordable housing plans and grants.
-Ms. Abeita has a bachelor’s degree in comparative literature and a master’s in community and regional planning.
+She also operated her own consulting firm where she developed and implemented economic development plans and projects in Northern New Mexico and wrote affordable housing plans and grants.
+Ms. Abeita has a bachelor’s degree in comparative literature and a master’s degree in community and regional planning.

 On staff with MFA since 2016, Amanda Aragon has been in the housing industry for 15 years.
 Before coming to MFA, Ms. Aragon was a compliance specialist working with HUD, LIHTC, HOME, RTC and USDA properties.

-Patty Balderrama has been with MFA for 10 years and works as a program coordinator in its Housing Development Department.
-Ms. Balderrama oversees the State of New Mexico Tax Credit program and is the lead processor for the department.
+Patty Balderrama has been with MFA for 10 years and currently works as a program coordinator in its Housing Development Department.
+Ms. Balderrama oversees the New Mexico Tax Credit program and is the lead processor for the department.
 She also supports the LIHTC program by assisting with loan processing and closings.
 Before coming to MFA, Ms. Balderrama spent 13 years working as an originator and loan processor.

 Before joining MFA as the assistant director of its Housing Development Department earlier this year, Tanya Birks worked at HUD’s Fort Worth regional office as a senior financial analyst doing compliance reviews, affordable housing finance training and financial analysis for the HUD Multifamily Asset Management Division and the HUD Departmental Enforcement Center.
 Prior to her time with HUD, she worked for the U.S. Department of Labor as a financial investigator for labor unions and in the commercial real estate finance and development industry.
 Ms. Birks graduated from the University of North Texas with a bachelor’s degree in finance and from the University of Texas at Dallas with a master’s degree in management.

-Now the development director for Travois, Casey Cline joined the organization in 2011 as a project coordinator.
+Currently the development director for Travois, Inc., Casey Cline joined the organization in 2011 as a project coordinator.
 She manages Travois’ housing development team and oversees the Low Income Housing Tax Credits application process for its clients.
 She also works closely with equity investors and helps clients apply for and receive gap financing through programs like the Affordable Housing Program, which is administered by the Federal Home Loan Bank system.
 Ms. Cline graduated with a degree in business administration from the University of Missouri and has an MBA and a law degree from the University of Missouri-Kansas City.

 As a product manager for Fannie Mae, Kellie Coffey is responsible for the management and strategic development of its single family rural housing initiatives.
-She also leads and executes Fannie Mae’s underserved market plan under the Duty to Serve Final Rule, which is designed to serve rural markets and underserved populations through innovative housing.
+She also leads and executes Fannie Mae’s underserved market plan under the Duty to Serve Final Rule, which is designed to serve rural markets and underserved populations through innovative housing strategies.
 Ms. Coffey joined Fannie Mae seven years ago and has held positions in the single family and loss mitigation divisions in Washington D.C. and, most recently, in business development.
 Prior to joining Fannie Mae, she worked for a nonprofit affordable housing organization and as a mortgage underwriter.
 Ms. Coffey holds bachelor's and master’s degrees in accounting and finance from Southern New Hampshire University.

 A graduate of the University of New Mexico School of Law, Sarah Coffey is a domestic violence staff attorney at New Mexico Legal Aid.
 Formerly, she was an assistant district attorney in the second judicial district specializing in the prosecution of felony domestic violence cases.
 Ms. Coffey also served as the staff attorney for the Southwest Women’s Law Center where she advocated for changes in the legal system to support women’s access to economic security.

 Shawn Colbert is the director of MFA’s Housing Development Department where she oversees MFA’s multifamily loan and grant programs including allocating and underwriting.
 Ms. Colbert started in the housing field in 1984 and has an in-depth knowledge of development, property management, affordable housing compliance and fair housing.
 Prior to joining MFA in 2016, she developed and oversaw management and compliance of successful affordable housing communities using a variety of funding sources, including Low Income Housing Tax Credits and HOME funds.
-Ms. Colbert is passionate about providing amazing, affordable living options for those with limited resources.

 Debbie Davis joined MFA in 1986 and is the organization's reporting specialist.
 Ms. Davis is the program manager of the HOME multifamily development disbursement process and is responsible for production of the Consolidated Annual Performance and Evaluation Report for MFA-administered HUD programs and the construction of the New Mexico Consolidated Plan and Annual Action Plan.
 She is also accountable for compliance with environmental review, federal labor standards, relocation, site suitability and fair housing regulations.
 Ms. Davis has earned several housing certifications including HOME Program Specialist – Regulations and Administration, HCCP3, NCPE, CFM and COS.
 She holds a bachelor’s degree in speech/theater and English with a secondary teaching certification.